RichardCernansky/xmem_trajectory/README.md

 finish trainer and vizualizations  #put whre the plots are created: done memory model  #self.optimizer: done

-load dataroot and version from train config, also add lidar min_depth, max_depth, depth_out_c in model.py tidy edit optimizer resolve lidar cut off error
+load dataroot and version from train config, and laso train and val indexes from config, also add lidar min_depth, max_depth, depth_out_c in model.py tidy edit optimizer

-add depth information from lidar data in-scene visualization
+visualizer not using the frames at t-1

 refactor!!
 add x axis alignment into loss